juliangut/slim-routing/README.md

 Provided response types handlers:

+* `RedirectResponseHandler` receives a RedirectResponse type and returns the corresponding PSR7 redirect response
-* `JsonResponseHandler` receives a PayloadResponse and returns a JSON response
+* `JsonResponseHandler` receives a PayloadResponse type and returns a PSR7 JSON response
-* `XmlResponseHandler` receives a PayloadResponse and returns a XML response (requires [spatie/array-to-xml](https://github.com/spatie/array-to-xml))
+* `XmlResponseHandler` receives a PayloadResponse type and returns a PSR7 XML response (requires [spatie/array-to-xml](https://github.com/spatie/array-to-xml))
-* `TwigViewResponseHandler` receives a generic ViewResponse and returns a template rendered thanks to [slim/twig-view](https://github.com/slimphp/Twig-View)
+* `TwigViewResponseHandler` receives a generic ViewResponse type and returns a template rendered PSR7 response thanks to [slim/twig-view](https://github.com/slimphp/Twig-View)

-You can create your own response type handlers to compose specifically formatted response (JSON:API, ...) or use another template engines (Plates, ...)
+You can create your own response type handlers to compose specifically formatted response (JSON:API, ...) or use another template engines (Plates, Blade, ...), or craft any other response

 ## Parameter transformation